eslint/eslint/docs/rules/no-restricted-syntax.md

 ```

 If a custom message is specified with the `message` property, ESLint will use that message when reporting occurrences of the syntax specified in the `selector` property.

+The string and object formats can be freely mixed in the configuration as needed.

 Examples of **incorrect** code for this rule with the `"FunctionExpression", "WithStatement", BinaryExpression[operator='in']` options: